oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 would unblock by operating on the selected resource.
 Now the second thread cannot start to run because it is waiting for the first thread to acquire the GIL.
-To get around this potential deadlock, we would have to "remember" around blockig calls that the first thread would have released the GIL before and re-acquired it after that point.
+To get around this potential deadlock, we would have to "remember" around blocking calls that the first thread would have released the GIL before and re-acquired it after that point.
 Since this is equivalent to just releasing and re-acquiring the GIL, we might as well always do that.